Jaiyah Saelua: Transition and 2019 Pacific Games (2015–2019)

 Although intending to continue playing for the national team, Saelua was left out of the squad for qualifying for the 2018 World Cup.
 This was in part because she was undergoing her medical transition at the time.
 Saelua considered the possibility of playing for the American Samoa women's team after she had medically transitioned.

 Saelua was recalled to the men's national squad for the 2019 Pacific Games, joining veteran goalkeeper Nicky Salapu.
 The team was managed by returning coach Tunoa Lui, who had previously presided over American Samoa's world-record 31–0 loss to Australia in 2001.
 In the team's first match, they were praised for performing better than expected in a 5–0 loss to one of the pre-tournament favourites New Caledonia, and Saelua was praised for her defensive performance.
 Saelua was also commended for her role in earning the team a 1–1 draw with Tuvalu.
 She received a yellow card during the match.
 This was the first game American Samoa had not lost at the tournament in 36 years.

 Managerial career

 Saelua coached the American Samoan boys football team, Leone Lions, during the 2018–2019 Boys ASHSAA season.
-She led the team to the 2018–2019 ASHSAA Boys J-V title, for which she received the "Coach of the Year Award" from the FFAS.
+She led the team to the 2018–2019 ASHSAA Boys J-V title, for which she received the "Coach of the Year Award" from the Football Federation American Samoa.